Welcome to today's edition of the Rush 24-7 podcast.

 Would we have the not five minutes from now?

-Well, we're talking days to set this.
+Are we talking days to set this?

 I thought every modern broadcast studio had reverb processing.

-Okay, I'm saying the word.
+Okay, I'm saying the word, get it done.

 And I could sit in here and try to sound like an echo, you know, impersonate one, but I'd rather get reverb.

-Um, now here's this is interesting story.
+Oh, now here's this is an interesting story.

-This from the UK Guardian, Nobel Peace Prize Norwegians incensed over Barack Obama's snubs.
+Nobel Peace Prize Norwegians incensed over Barack Obama's snubs.

 Obama's trip to Oslo to pick up his peace prize is in danger of being overshadowed by a row over the cancellation of a series of events normally attended by the prize winner.